The excruciating pain that migraines bring can last for hours or even days; migraines are a common problem in the United States

-- Moderate to severe pain, usually confined to one side of the head during an attack, but can occur on either side of the head
+- Moderate to severe pain, usually confined to one side of the head, but can occur on either side of the head.

-- The pain is usually a severe, throbbing, pulsing pain
+- The pain is usually a severe, throbbing, pulsing pain.

-- Increasing pain during physical activity
+- Increasing pain during physical activity or when straining.

-- Inability to perform regular activities due to pain
+- Inability to perform regular activities due to pain.

-- Feeling sick and physically being sick
+- Feeling sick and physically vomiting.

-- Increased sensitivity to light and sound, relieved by lying quietly in a darkened room
+- Increased sensitivity to light and sound, relieved by lying quietly in a darkened room.

-- Some people experience other symptoms such as sweating, temperature changes, tummy ache and diarrhea.
+- Some people experience other symptoms such as sweating, temperature changes, stomach ache, and diarrhea.

 Migraines with aura

-- Confusing thoughts or experiences
+- Confusing thoughts or experiences.

-- Zigzag lines in the visual field
+- Zig-zag lines in the visual field.

-- Blind spots or blank patches in the vision
+- Blind spots or blank patches in the vision.

-- Pins and needles in an arm or leg
+- Pins and needles in an arm or leg.

-- Difficulty speaking
+- Difficulty speaking.

-- Stiffness in the shoulders, neck or limbs
+- Stiffness in the shoulders, neck, or limbs.

 - Unpleasant smells.